aws-amplify/docs/docs/lib/datastore/fragments/ios/getting-started/30_platformIntegration.md

   ```
 5. Now that Amplify tools  is added to the build process, it will run when you build you project.  **Build your project** in Xcode (`Cmd+b`).

-Once the build is done, a new group named "AmplifyConfig" should be added to your project and contain the following files:
+Once the build is done, a new group named `AmplifyConfig` should be added to your project and contain the following files:

 - `AmplifyConfig/`
   - `amplifytools.xcconfig`